Chase Pay Yourself Back: Complete Guide to Maximizing Value (2026)

 Small Kudos square logoAn upside down carrot icon

-Have thousands of Chase Ultimate Rewards points sitting in your account but don't have travel plans on the horizon?
-Chase Pay Yourself Back offers a flexible redemption option that lets you turn those points into statement credits for everyday purchases—often at better rates than standard cash back redemptions.
+Have thousands of Chase Ultimate Rewards points sitting in your account but no travel plans on the horizon?
+Chase Pay Yourself Back offers a flexible redemption option that turns those points into statement credits for everyday purchases — often at better rates than standard cash back.

 What Is Chase Pay Yourself Back?

-Unlike standard cash back redemptions where points are typically worth 1 cent each, Pay Yourself Back offers enhanced redemption rates of 1.25 to 1.5 cents per point for select purchase categories.
+Unlike standard cash back redemptions where points are worth 1 cent each, Pay Yourself Back offers enhanced redemption rates of 0.8 to 1.5 cents per point depending on your card and the purchase category.

 How It Works